cloudmesh-community/hid-sp18-409/notebook.md

 * Swagger V3: Dcoker - started on 03/06 and completed on 03/07
 * Tutorial - started on 03/12 and completed on 03/17
 * Project - started on 03/15 and completed on 04/xx
+* Project-report-proposal - started on 03/30 and completed on 04/01
-* Project-report - started on 03/15 and completed on 04/xx
+* Project-report - started on 04/02 and completed on 04/xx